povilaskarvelis/e2p-simulator/README.md

 # E2P Simulator

-The E2P Simulator (Effect-to-Prediction Simulator) is designed to help researchers better understand how statistical effect sizes (like Cohen's d, Pearon's r) translate into predictive utility.
-It accounts for real-world challenges like measurement reliability and outcome prevalence rates to provide realistic estimates of predictive performance, effectively enabling researchers to perform *predictive utility analysis*.
-Much like how power analysis tools (such as G*Power) help researchers plan for statistical significance, the E2P Simulator helps plan for practical significance.
+The E2P Simulator (Effect-to-Prediction Simulator) is an interactive web-based tool designed to help researchers translate statistical effect sizes into predictive utility.
+It visually and quantitatively demonstrates the relationship between commonly reported statistical metrics (such as Cohen's d and Pearson's r) and predictive metrics (such as AUC and PR-AUC), while accounting for crucial factors like measurement reliability and outcome base rates.

-Potential applications include:
+The E2P Simulator has several potential applications:

-1. **Result Interpretation**: Interpreting the practical significance of findings by deriving predictive performance metrics, instead of applying arbitrary "small/medium/large" labels
+1. **Interpretation of findings**: It helps researchers move beyond arbitrary "small/medium/large" effect size labels and ground the interpretation of their findings in terms of predictive value in specific contexts.

-2. **Research Planning**: Determining required effect sizes for desired predictive performance by simulating various scenarios
+2. **Research planning**: Being able to easily derive what effect sizes are needed to achieve the desired predictive performance allows researchers to plan their studies more effectively and allocate resources more efficiently.

-3. **Education**: Developing a more intuitive understanding of statistical metrics and their practical implications through interactive visualization
+3. **Education**: The simulator's interactive design makes it a valuable teaching tool, helping students and researchers develop a more intuitive understanding of how different abstract statistical metrics relate to one another and to real-world impact.

 This tool has been designed with biomedical and behavioral sciences in mind, particularly areas such as biomarker research and precision medicine/psychiatry.
-However, it may be just as applicable in many other areas of research that focus on personalization of interventions, such as within education and sports sciences.
+However, it may be just as useful for any area of research that focuses on personalization of interventions, such as within education and sports sciences.

 **Try it out**: [https://www.e2p-simulator.com](https://www.e2p-simulator.com)